-The City is selling the Bonds (and not Strips) to the Underwriters; it is possible, however, that the Underwriters may elect to strip the Bonds and sell Tax Credit and Principal Components (as well as Bonds) immediately upon their acceptance of the Bonds.
-Such Strips might be viewed, for United States federal income tax purposes, as OID bonds issued by the City to the purchasers of the Strips.
-If the IRS were to characterize the transaction in this fashion, the rules set forth above would generally apply to the Bonds stripped by the Underwriters, except that (1) the amount of OID on each Strip so sold would be measured, and the adjusted issue price would be determined, by reference to the first price at which a substantial amount of each Strip was sold, rather than by reference to the price paid by the purchaser for the Strip (not only in the case of an initial purchaser of the Strip, but also in the case of any transferee thereof) and (2) the stated redemption price at maturity would be determined by reference to all payments (or deemed payments) to be made on the Strip subsequent to the date of the closing relating to the Bonds offered hereby rather than by reference to the payments to be made subsequent to the U.S. beneficial owner's acquisition of the Strip.
-Each U.S. beneficial owner is urged to consult with its own tax advisor as to the likelihood of such a characterization, as well as to the application of the "acquisition premium" and "market discount" rules which would apply to those Bonds stripped by the Underwriters if the transaction were to be so characterized.
+Recharacterization.
+The City is selling the Bonds (and not Strips) to the Underwriter.
+It is possible, however, that the Underwriter may separate the Beneficial Ownership of some of the Bonds soon after their issuance and sell the Principal Components and the Tax Credit Components resulting from such separation (as well as any remaining Bonds).
+Such Strips might be viewed, for United States federal income tax purposes, as OID bonds issued directly by the City to the purchasers of the Strips.
+If the IRS were to characterize the transaction in this fashion, the rules set forth above would generally apply to the Bonds stripped by the Underwriter, except that (1) the amount of OID on each Strip so sold would be measured, and the adjusted issue price would be determined, by reference to the first price at which a substantial amount of each Strip was sold, rather than by reference to the price paid by the purchaser for the Strip (not only in the case of an initial purchaser of the Strip, but also in the case of any transferee thereof) and (2) the stated redemption price at maturity of a Strip would be determined by reference to all payments (or deemed payments) to be made on the Strip subsequent to the date of the issuance of the Bonds rather than by reference to the payments to be made subsequent to the post-issuance separation of Beneficial Ownership of a Bond and creation of the Strip.
+Each U.S. Beneficial Owner is urged to consult with its own tax advisor as to the likelihood of such a characterization, as well as to the application of the "acquisition premium" and "market discount" rules which would apply to those Bonds stripped by the Underwriter if the transaction were to be so characterized.